totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

   - `status`: Device status
   - `data_usage_mb`: Device network traffic usage
   - `signal_strength`: Device connection signal strength
-  - `latency_ms`: Latency in microseconds in receiving or sending network packages
+  - `latency_ms`: Latency in microseconds for receiving or sending network packages
   - `jitter_ms`: Variation in latency over time
   - `session_status`: Connection session status for the currently registered network
   - `location`: Country name of the device home region
-  - `roaming`: If current region is home region for the device
+  - `roaming`: Whether the current region is the home region for the device
-  - `operator`: Network provider where device currently registered
+  - `operator`: Network provider where the device is currently registered
   - `plan`: Network provider tariff

 To make changes to the synthetic data sample, do the following: